hrtan-creator/camia_SalentesTan/README.md

 ## Project Draft
-Here is the Project Draft to complete the project https://cs-project-draft.tiiny.site
+Here is the Project Draft to complete the project: